JustTemmie/steam-presence/README.md

 the `STEAM_API_KEY` in this case is regarding to the Steam web API.

 this you can obtain by registering here https://steamcommunity.com/dev/apikey while logged in

+the `domain` asked for does not matter in the slightest, just write something like 127.0.0.1 or github.com

 # User IDs
 the `USER_IDS` is the steam user id of the user you want to track.